 During the freshman year, students will be assigned a nursing faculty advisor who will meet with the student at least once a semester to track their progress thru the curriculum.
-During advisement sessions, the faculty advisor will review overall academic performance and make administrative information changes as necessary.
+During advising sessions, the faculty advisor will review overall academic performance and make administrative information changes as necessary.
 With regard to academic performance, prior to a nursing student's failure to meet academic and clinical requirements, wherever possible, faculty and the student's advisor will work with the student to identify why the student is not succeeding and to offer assistance to address this issue.
-Assistance may take the form of remedial assistance, recommendations for work outside class, referrals to counselors, etc. A Student Action Plan will be implemented and reviewed weekly until no longer necessary.
-The nursing faculty advisor is dedicated to meeting the student's needs and will assist with each student's academic needs in a professional and caring manner.
+Assistance may take the form of remedial assistance, recommendations for work outside class, referrals to counselors, etc. The nursing faculty advisor is dedicated to meeting the student's needs and will assist with each student's academic needs in a professional and caring manner.